LX2004/LLM-promoter/README.md

 - [Self-LLM Gemma2 LoRA Fine-tuning Guide](https://github.com/datawhalechina/self-llm/blob/master/models/Gemma2/04-Gemma-2-9b-it%20peft%20lora%E5%BE%AE%E8%B0%83.md)
 - [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory/tree/main)

-# Alternatively, you can run the following code to create a virtual environment.
+Alternatively, you can run the following code to create a virtual environment.
-## Creating Conda Environment from `Gemma2_environment.yml`

 ### Step 1: Ensure Conda is Installed
 Make sure you have Anaconda or Miniconda installed.
 You can check by running: